Eighth Annual Symposium on Language Research at UC Davis

 Submission deadline: March 18, 2022

-If you are interested in presenting, please submit an abstract of no more than 300 words in .pdf format to www.languagecluster.com/Submit.
+If you are interested in presenting, please submit an abstract of no more than 350 words in .pdf format to www.languagecluster.com/Submit.
 Do not include any identifying information in your abstract or file name.
-Each presentation is limited to 15 minutes, plus an additional five minutes for questions.
+Each paper presentation is limited to 15 minutes, plus an additional five minutes for questions.
 Panel submissions only need to fill out one application form, must include three presentations, and must provide a brief justification as to why they form a cohesive panel.
 Each abstract, unless requested otherwise, will be considered for the Most Innovative Research Award.
-To be considered for the award, you must currently be enrolled at a post-secondary institution and submit your abstract by March 26, 2021.
-This year, we will be presenting two awards, one to a graduate student presenter and one to an undergraduate student presenter.
+To be considered for the award, you must currently be enrolled at a post-secondary institution and submit your abstract by March 18, 2022.
 Students that have already completed a PhD will not be eligible for the innovative research award.

 For more details regarding the conference, abstracts, and awards, visit www.languagecluster.com

 Email us at email@example.com or message us on Facebook: m.me/UCDclusterlangres